What can you do to support a safer community?

 PEACE BUILDERS & JUSTICEMonthly Circles

 Sunday from 3:00 - 5:00 PM Our PB&J group leads local youth in Circle discussions around different topics impacting their lives.
-Past circle topics led by youth and adult circle facilitators include time management, setting goals, how to rest, confidence, and school.
-Sign up to receive information on upcoming circles.
-Currently, our applications for the PB&J 2023 Summer Leadership Summit are open!
-Visit our PB&J page to apply. |
+Past circle topics led by youth and adult circle facilitators include time management, setting goals, how to rest, confidence, creativity, and belonging.
+Sign up to receive information on upcoming circles. |

 We believe Black Lives Matter.
 While many restorative practices are thought of as methods for healing interpersonal harm, we understand harm is perpetuated at systemic and intergenerational levels.
 We believe the BLM movement seeks to center the humanity of brothers, sisters, and siblings who have been harmed on both interpersonal, institutional, and intergenerational levels because of racism.